 Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies (For a definition of durable medical equipment, see Chapter 10 of this document as well as Chapter 3, Section 7.)
-Covered items include, but are not limited to: wheelchairs, \$0 copay for each Medicare- covered DME item from a DME provider. crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
-We cover all medically necessary DME covered by Original Note: Certain continuous glucose monitors obtained from a pharmacy will have a \$0 copay.
-Prior authorization Medicare.
+Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
+We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at www.hap.org/network .
-Click on rules may apply.
-If you receive additional services, cost sharing for those services may apply.
-"Explore our network" on the website and look for DME providers under Services.
+The most recent list of suppliers is available on our website at www.hap.org/network.
+Click on "Explore our network" on the website and look for DME providers under Services.
 Your coverage includes benefits above your Medicare-covered benefits at the same cost to you.
-Please see the Durable Medical Equipment, Prosthetic Devices and Related Supplies Rider at the back of the book for covered services and limitations.
-Your cost sharing for Medicare oxygen equipment coverage is \$0 copay, every month for the first 36 months of rental.
-After 36 months, there is no cost sharing for the next 24 months.
+Please see the Durable Medical Equipment, Prosthetic Devices and Related Supplies Rider at the back of the book for covered services and limitations. the next 24 months.
 After 5 years, if there is still a medical need, a new 36 month cost-sharing period will begin.
 If prior to enrolling in HAP Senior Plus Group you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in HAP Senior Plus Group is \$0 copay.
 Prior authorization rules may apply.
-Emergency care Emergency care refers to services that are:Furnished by a provider qualified to furnish emergency \$50 copay for each Medicare- covered emergency room visit worldwide. services, and The emergency care copay is waived if you are admitted to
+Emergency care Emergency care refers to services that are:Furnished by a provider qualified to furnish emergency \$0 copay for each Medicare- covered emergency room visit worldwide. services, and The emergency care copay is waived if you are admitted to